rsms/fontctrl/README.md

   An empty string or `"*"` means "most recent stable release".
   The special string `"latest"` means "most recent release", which included pre-releases.
+- `<font-subscription>` can be used instead of just a version pattern to also limit font styles. `<font-subscription>`
+- `<font-style>` case-insensitive name of a specific style, e.g. "bold", "medium italic".
+When styles are specified, only those styles will be installed and managed. (this is not yet implemented; may never be.)

 > Note: In the future, the configuration file will be expanded to include
 > account identity for accessing restricted repositories.